A History of the St. Nicholas Community

 St. Nicholas now became, "the big Church on Northern Boulevard," and in December 1972, the Queens Chamber of Commerce awarded the Church its award for architectural excellence.

 The education of its youth has always been important in the life of St. Nicholas.
-Soon after the Church was established, the Greek Afternoon School was established to teach the Greek language and Greek heritage.
-Today the Stephen and Areti Cherpelis Greek Afternoon School over 450 students attend twice a week to learn the Greek language.
+Soon after the Church was established, the Stephen and Areti Cherpelis Greek Afternoon School was established to teach the Greek language and Greek heritage.
+Today over 300 students attend twice a week to learn the Greek language.
 Spiritual education began with the birth of the Church with the establishment of its Sunday morning Church Schools where children learned the tenets of their faith.
-Striving to attain excellence in education, the Church established in September 1977, the William Spyropoulos Greek American Day School as a parochial school for Grades N-8.
+Striving to attain excellence in education, in September 1977, the Church established the William Spyropoulos Greek American Day School as a parochial school for Grades N-8.
 The school today is one of the largest in the Greek Orthodox Archdiocese with over 480 students.
 In March 1997, the Church was able to acquire property adjacent for the eventual building of a new Community Center.
 The George and Evlavia Doulaveris Nursery School was opened in January 2002.
+Today there are more than 100 students enrolled in the Nursery School.

 The property bought in May 1964 as the future home of

 In 1980, the parish began its iconography project to complete the interior of the Church.
 After several years of searching, the committee chose Nicholas Brisnovalis, an iconographer from Greece to perform the task of painting six 30ft. x 12ft. walls of the octagonal Church with scenes from the Old and New Testament.
-St. Nicholas is one of the few Churches in the United States to have the Old Testament and the Book of Revelations depicted on large panels.
+St. Nicholas is one of the few Churches in the United States to have the Old Testament and the Book of Revelation depicted on large panels.
 The iconography would also include the dome painting of the Pantocrator (Christ the Creator) and the icons of the Iconostasion (icon screen).
-The large 60ft icon of the Virgin Mary and Christ Child painted on the wall behind the altar was completed in the l970's by the Romanian iconographer Alexander Mazilescu.
+The large 60ft icon of the Virgin Mary and Christ Child painted on the wall behind the altar was completed in the 1970’s by the Romanian iconographer Alexander Mazilescu.
 The arch iconography above the altar area depicting the prophets of the Old Testament and St. Anna and St. Joachim was completed in April 1999 by the Greek iconographer Eleftherios Gourgiannis.
+During the summer of 2018, Mr. Gougiannis began working on the iconography in the chapel.

 Groundbreaking for the Church October 1964 -